 The heat is finished when the competitor crosses the finish line, in contact with their board and all safety gear.

-5.5.1 Ranking at the Finish Line
+5.5.1 Timing for Qualifying

-In qualifying, the time is taken when the transponder triggers the timing, or when a timing gate is triggered, or if using manual timing, when the start verbally announces the start.
+In qualifying, the time is started when the timing system is triggered, or if using manual timing, when the starter verbally announces the start.